Much of Nongatown Landing is a low marine limestone cliff at the water’s edge, however, beach gradually takes over to the east.

 Two sets of ruins can be found in the general area.

-On the bluff above the coast (about .3 miles or .5km inland), the field walls and stone skeleton of Ferguson Plantation still stands.
-This loyalist-era site was at one time a successful cotton plantation.
+On the bluff above the coast (about 0.3 miles or 0.5 km inland), the field walls and stone skeleton of Ferguson Plantation still stand.
+This Loyalist-era site was at one time a successful cotton plantation.

 To the west are the few remains of a more-modern venture, namely a cargo port.
-Here, the rusted remains (circa late 1980s or early 1990s) of a barge, crane, and shipping containers are found.
+Here, the rusted remains (circa the late 1980s or early 1990s) of a barge, crane, and shipping containers are found.
 Be aware that the decaying equipment can be hazardous.